jmervine/nesta-plugin-admin/README.md

 An Admin interface for Nesta allowing currently allowing the following:

+#### Note on the default admin interface
-> Note: This is U-G-L-Y, as far as interfaces go.
+This is U-G-L-Y, as far as interfaces go.
 I am not an interface person.
-> If you would like a cleaner, prettier interface, feel free to fork and update.
+If you would like a cleaner, prettier interface, feel free to fork and update.
-> If you do, please submit a pull request to me, I would like to make it better
+If you do, please submit a pull request to me, I would like to make it better looking.

-> looking.
+You can override this in two ways.

+First, locally by adding templates to APP_ROOT/views, to use this, you must add "admin_from_local: true" to your config/config.yml file.

+Second, via a theme by adding "admin_from_theme: true" to your config/config.yml file.

 ### Current Features:
 1. Create new pages.